HiroIshida/plainmp/README.md

 - (step 2) Implement a new class inheriting `RobotSpec` class in [python/plainmp/robot_spec.py](./python/plainmp/robot_spec.py).
 - (step 3) Write yaml file defining urdf location/collision information/control joints/end effector in (see [example yaml files](./python/plainmp/conf/)).
 - NOTE: In step 3, you need to manually define the collision spheres for the robot (This is actually tedious and takes an hour or so).
 For this purpose, a visualizer script like [this](./example/misc/panda_visualize_coll_spheres.py) might be helpful to check the collision spheres defined in the yaml file.
 The output of the this visualizer looks like figure below.
-- TODO: Adding automatic collision sphere generation from urdf (tried but not satisfactory yet.
-Manually defined spheres are more accurate)
 <img src="https://github.com/user-attachments/assets/e7f36c3a-5fc8-45ee-8583-f1c5f38bf561" width="400" />

 ## Note on motion validator of motion planning